automerge/automerge.github.io/README.md

 This repository holds the [Automerge website](https://automerge.org), including all the docs, blog posts, and other site **content**, the **templates** that give pages their structure and styling, and a custom build **system** that weaves it all together.

+We welcome all contributions.
+If you see any mistakes or glitches on the website, or have any trouble building the site locally, please [file an issue](https://github.com/automerge/website/issues) or [open a pull request](https://github.com/automerge/website/pulls).
+Thank you.

 <br><br>

 # Getting Started